This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Toss in the olives and gently combine.

-- Plate and garnish with chili flakes, Parmesan, and basil leaves.
-Or, chill for 30 minutes before serving for a cold pasta salad.
+- Plate on a large bowl and garnish with chili flakes, Parmesan, and basil leaves.
+Or, chill for 30 minutes before serving a cold pasta salad.

 - Black olives or pitted olives can be used.
 Pitted olives are easier to slice and eat while black olives add a salty, briny flavor to the pasta salad.